 1. Grow your own garden

 Growing food in your own backyard can save you more money like cutting the cost of your groceries or you can avoid on eating out.
+It’s also a way for you to be self-sufficient.
 The cost of fuel these days are increasing rapidly which affects the cost of food.
 Families with the average income will be the ones who will be affected the most with these price increases.

 If you don’t have a space or a wide backyard to grow your own food, don’t worry because there are ways wherein you can grow your own food even if you have a small space.